Do Lutherans Celebrate Lent? Learn the Truth

 • Shrove Tuesday

 Historically, in preparation for fasting during the Lenten season and abstaining from foodstuffs like dairy, eggs, and fatty foods, Christians long ago adopted the practice of cooking foods that utilized all of these perishable ingredients.
-Everything was used in one meal with the simple addition of flour, such as in pancakes or even doughnuts.
+People used everything in one meal with the simple addition of flour, such as pancakes or donuts.

 Spiritual Commemoration of Lent by Lutherans

-The Lutheran faith places no such requirements on its parishioners as the Bible makes no mention of Lent.
+The Lutheran faith places no such requirements on its parishioners, as the Bible does not mention Lent.
 [6] Anything not contained in the Scriptures is not considered holy by Lutherans.

-This is not to say, however, that Lent has no significance to Lutherans.
+The lack of requirement is not to say that Lent has no significance to Lutherans.
 On the contrary, it is considered by many to be a period for deep reflection and humble appreciation for the suffering of Jesus leading up to his crucifixion.

 Lent Christian cross